awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

 1. After you save your rule, you can edit, enable, disable, or delete your rule by selecting your rule and choosing **Edit rule**\.

-## Grant the source bucket owner permission to encrypt using the AWS KMS CMK<a name="enable-replication-kms-key-policy"></a>
+## Granting the source bucket owner permission to encrypt using the AWS KMS CMK<a name="enable-replication-kms-key-policy"></a>

 You must grant permissions to the account of the source bucket owner to encrypt using your AWS KMS CMK with a key policy\.
 The following procedure describes how to use the AWS Identity and Access Management \(IAM\) console to modify the key policy for the AWS KMS CMK that is being used to encrypt the replica objects in the destination bucket\.